-Together with schools, we've introduced a program to help year 12 students get ahead.
+Together with your schools, we've introduced a program to help year 12 students get ahead.
+This allows you to apply early for our range of exciting, diverse courses.
+It also means that you’ll receive your offers much earlier in the year.

 Some courses, called quota courses, are highly competitive and work differently.
 Read more below.